JeanGrd/JeuxOlympique/README.md

    ```bash
    mvn spring-boot:run
    ```
+5. Don't forget to fill in your MySQL properties in the application.properties file.

 *Note: No web interface has been developed.
 If you want to try the application, you need to use an API platform like Postman.*